-Sitting at the heart of the Bircotes community, Serlby Park Academy offers something relatively rare in the state sector: a continuous education from age 3 to 16 under one roof.
+Sitting central to the Bircotes community, Serlby Park Academy offers something relatively rare in the state sector: a continuous education from age 3 to 16 under one roof.
 Replacing the old comprehensive and primary schools with a purpose-built £13.5 million campus, the academy has established itself as a central pillar of local life.
 As part of the Delta Academies Trust, it combines the resources of a large multi-academy trust with the intimacy of a school where staff often see children grow from nursery toddlers into GCSE students.

 At drop-off, the single-site campus creates a unique dynamic.
 You might see Year 11 prefects holding doors for Reception children, a daily reminder of the all-through structure that defines the school's ethos.
 The building itself, modern and functional, was designed to facilitate this flow while keeping phases distinct enough to ensure age-appropriate environments.